toverbay/fargrid/README.md

 - I followed along with the [Event System](https://www.youtube.com/watch?v=xnopUoZbMEk&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT&index=9) video.
 It was frustrating at first because I made a really dumb mistake<sup>1</sup>, but I worked it out.

   A continuing source of frustration is that compiler warnings for external includes keep appearing.
 The `/external:W0` compiler option doesn't seem to work.
-I either didn't configured it correctly for Premake, I don't completely understand how it's supposed to work, or it just plain doesn't work.
-I also discovered the [externalwarnings](https://premake.github.io/docs/externalwarnings/) option for Premake, but it just crashed Premake when I tried to use it. *sigh*
+I either didn't configure it correctly for Premake, I don't completely understand how it's supposed to work, or it just plain doesn't work.
+I also discovered the [externalwarnings](https://premake.github.io/docs/externalwarnings/) option for Premake, but it just crashed Premake when I tried to use it. \*sigh\*

   - [commit](https://github.com/toverbay/fargrid/commit/f9f95b16cdff48b428dbb8ce8de859b905010a64)